TheRealAnonymous008/quartz/content/Persuasion.md

 ## Commitment and Consistency
 * *Once we have made a choice or taken a stand, we will encounter personal and interpersonal [[Logical Fallacy Biases|pressures]] to behave consistently with that commitment*.
-Compliance follows from Commitment
 	* Once an *active* commitment is made, the self-image is squeezed from inside and outside to be consistent*
 		* There is the pressure to align self-image with action and
 		* There is pressure from outside to align self-image with perception.